project-receptor/python-receptor/docs/source/running.rst

   [server]
-  port=8888             # Port to bind listening service to address=0.0.0.0       # Interface to bind listening service to server_disable=False  # Should the listening service be disabled? debug=False           # Much verbose logging! ssl_certificate=/path # Path to the certificate chain ssl_key=/path         # Path to the ssl key
+  port=8888             # Port to bind listening service to address=0.0.0.0       # Interface to bind listening service to server_enable=True    # Should the listening service be enabled? debug=False           # Much verbose logging! ssl_certificate=/path # Path to the certificate chain ssl_key=/path         # Path to the ssl key